googled820eff5cc42b044.html

 5 - You Would Have Much Lower Taxes

-Here's how low your taxes would be with a payments tax.
+Here's how low your taxes would be with a flow tax.

 You'd no longer have to pay any federal, state, or local income taxes, Social Security taxes, capital gains taxes, sales taxes, or property taxes.
 And yet you'd receive basic income, free healthcare, and free college.